 Held at Chilliwack Heritage Park in November, the Chilliwack Christmas Craft Market is one of the largest holiday season markets in the Vancouver region.

-In 2019 the event celebrates its 45th season with over 175 vendors on the weekend of November 15-17.
+In 2019 the event celebrates its 45th season with over 180 vendors on the weekend of November 15-17.
 And if you miss this event, or want to check out something similar and equally impressive, be sure to visit Chilliwack’s All About Christmas Gift Expo on December 6th to 8th.

 Christmas Craft Market 2019

 The Chilliwack Christmas Craft Market is a massive event that showcases all kinds of artisan products, from locally-designed clothing to homemade gourmet goodies to handmade art to craft distilled alcoholic spirits.

 Are antiques, vintage goods and collectibles on your Christmas shopping list?
 Then be sure to check out the Olde Farmhouse Vintage Market in Abbotsford on the weekend of November 23-24 in 2019.
 It features over 100 vendors selling all kinds of wonderful and unique products.

 In 2019 the Chilliwack Christmas Craft Market takes place on November 15-17 at the following times:

 - Friday, November 15th: from noon until 8:00 pm

 - Saturday, November 16th: from 10:00 am until 6:00 pm

 - Sunday, November 17th: from 10:00 am until 4:00 pm